lcdm-uiuc/info490-sp17/Week2/lesson2.md

 _Course Notebook_

 - Explore the course [Introduction to Regularization][regularization] IPython Notebook on the course JupyterHub server.

 _Other Material_

 - [Regularized Linear Regression][rlr] using Python.
 Note there is an IPython notebook available at the end of the blog post.
 - Introduction and Motivation sections of the [Wikipedia article on Lasso][wlas] (feel free to read more).
 - Introduction and History sections of the [Wikipedia article on Ridge Regression][wrid] (feel free to read more).
 - Discusion on [Bias-Variance Tradeoff][dbv], which is an important factor in reducing the likelihood of overfitting (or underfitting).

+_Video_

+[Week Two, Lesson 1 video][lv]

 #### *Optional Additional Readings*####

 - Section 6.2 from [Introduction to Statistical Learning][isl]  by
   Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani
 - Section 3.4 from [Elements of Statistical Learning][esl] by Trevor Hastie, Robert Tibshirani, and Jerome Friedman.
 Note this text is rather mathematical in nature.

 _Safari Online Books_